top of page

 Housekeeping

-This individual is responsible for resetting the care facility after each TNR clinic (once per week, on Friday, 3 weeks per month).
+This individual is responsible for resetting the care facility after TNVR clinic on the 4th week per month., Thursday afternoon.

 Cleaning tasks will include cleaning and spraying the traps with disinfectants, mop the floor and tarp with cleaner, wash the feeding bowls, and remove all trash and replace trash cans with clean trash bags.